BMW X3 hybrid review

 Plug-in hybrid | 29-30 miles | 134-141mpg | 45-54g/km |

-The BMW X3 xDrive30e is the plug-in hybrid version of BMW’s compact luxury SUV.
-It’s not to be confused with BMW’s first attempt at a fully electric SUV, the iX3.
-Instead, the X3 xDrive30e bridges the gap between conventional petrol versions and electric models, in a similar vein to its rivals the Mercedes GLC 300 e, Audi Q5 TFSI e, Jaguar F-Pace P400e and Volvo XC60 Recharge.
+The BMW X3 xDrive30e is the plug-in hybrid version of BMW's compact luxury SUV.
+Unlike the brand's fully electric SUV, the iX3, the X3 xDrive30e bridges the gap between conventional petrol versions and electric models in a similar vein to its rivals, the Audi Q5 TFSI e, Jaguar F-Pace P400e, Lexus NX 450h+, Mercedes GLC 300 e and Volvo XC60 Recharge.

-The X3 plug-in hybrid boasts an impressive power figure of 288bhp thanks to the combination of its 181bhp 2.0-litre petrol engine and 108bhp electric motor.
-Unlike other models in the X3 line-up, the XDrive30e plug-in hybrid comes with four-wheel drive and an eight-speed automatic gearbox as standard.
+The X3 plug-in hybrid has an impressive power figure of 288bhp, thanks to the combination of its 181bhp 2.0-litre petrol engine and 108bhp electric motor.
+Unlike other models in the X3 line-up, the xDrive30e plug-in hybrid comes as standard with four-wheel drive and an eight-speed automatic gearbox.

-The claimed 30-odd miles is possible exclusively under electric power with a full battery – meaning you won't use a drop of fuel on most shorter trips if you stick to good charging habits.
-Naturally, the electric motor can be used in conjunction with the petrol engine on longer trips, however, once the battery runs out, economy drops significantly – as is the case with the majority of plug-in hybrids.
+The claimed 30-odd miles is possible exclusively under electric power with a full battery – which means you won't use a drop of fuel on most shorter trips if you stick to good charging habits.
+Naturally, the electric motor can assist the petrol engine on longer trips; however, once the battery runs out, fuel economy drops significantly – as is the case with most plug-in hybrids.

-The good news is that the X3 lives up to BMW's reputation for building great-to-drive cars; it's a bit heavy and the petrol engine can drone when it kicks in, but performance is strong and there's plenty of grip.
+The good news is that the X3 lives up to BMW's reputation for building great-to-drive cars; performance is strong and there's lots of traction if you drive enthusiastically.
 It's not exactly sporty, but it feels planted and safe.

-Inside, the well-appointed cabin is among the best in this class, built solidly, sensibly laid-out and spacious.
-The addition of batteries means there’s less space available in the boot, however, the 450-litre boot is on par with its plug-in hybrid SUV rivals.
+Inside, the well-appointed cabin is among the best in this class, solidly built, sensibly laid out and spacious.
+The addition of batteries means there's less space available in the boot.
+However, the 450-litre capacity is on par with its plug-in hybrid SUV rivals’ boots.

-All told, the plug-in hybrid X3 is a tantalising alternative to its oil-burning sibling, and indeed its rivals from the likes of Mercedes, Volvo and Audi.
+All told the plug-in hybrid X3 is a tempting alternative to its oil-burning sibling.
 Read on to find out more about the X3 xDrive30e in the rest of our in-depth review…